A Concise History of China

 "Office work, a wearisome jumble;

-The greatest Han emperor was Wu Di (140-87 B.C.), the "Martial Emperor."
-When Wu Di came to the throne the nation was under threat at every point along the northern frontier, so his primary goal became putting an end to the Xiongnu problem.
+The greatest Han emperor was Wudi (140-87 B.C.), the "Martial Emperor."
+When Wudi came to the throne the nation was under threat at every point along the northern frontier, so his primary goal became putting an end to the Xiongnu problem.
 After a decade of campaigning, which involved sending the Chinese army all the way to Outer Mongolia, the Xiongnu were driven to the other side of the Gobi Desert (127-117 B.C.).
 As it turned out, the desert proved to be a more effective (and cheaper!) barrier than the Great Wall.
-Then he sent armies to establish bases in the far northwestern regions of Gansu and Xinjiang, extended the Great Wall into the former, and made both provinces a permanent part of China.(14)
+Then he sent armies to establish bases in the far northwestern regions of Gansu and Xinjiang, and extended the Great Wall into the former, a move which made Gansu a permanent part of China.(14)

 Not long after it left China, the embassy was captured by the Xiongnu.
 Ten years of captivity followed, until the Xiongnu forgot that Zhang Qian was a prisoner and started treating him as one of their own; they gave him a Xiongnu wife, let him go on hunting trips with them, etc. Finally Zhang Qian got a chance to escape; at this point, having been away from home for ten years, with only one servant left of the 100 that had left China with him, he could have gone home and received a hero's welcome.
 But even now he still felt he had a duty to perform, so he went to look for the Yuezhi.